 Street Grade: There are several local streets proposed within the subdivision that exceed the 12% maximum street grade.
-See attached Sheet 1 of 1 (Slope Exception Areas).
-The applicant is requesting an adjustment to allow these internal local streets to be developed with a street grade over 12%, up to 15%.
+The applicant is requesting an adjustment and alternative street standards to allow these internal local streets to be developed with a street grade over 12%, up to 15%.